pagkly/Zed/Investopedia3/Variation Margin Definition.md

 Variation Margin Definition
 ## What is Variation Margin

-The variation [margin](https://www.investopedia.com/terms/m/margin.asp) is a variable margin payment made by [clearing members](https://www.investopedia.com/terms/m/memberfirm.asp), such as a futures broker, to their respective [clearing houses](https://www.investopedia.com/terms/c/clearinghouse.asp) based on adverse price movements of the [futures contracts](https://www.investopedia.com/terms/f/futurescontract.asp) these members hold.
+The variation [[margin]](https://www.investopedia.com/terms/m/margin.asp) is a variable margin payment made by [[clearing members]](https://www.investopedia.com/terms/m/memberfirm.asp), such as a futures broker, to their respective [[clearing houses]](https://www.investopedia.com/terms/c/clearinghouse.asp) based on adverse price movements of the [[futures contracts]](https://www.investopedia.com/terms/f/futurescontract.asp) these members hold.
 Variation margin is paid by clearing members on a daily or intraday basis to reduce the exposure created by carrying high risk positions.
 By demanding variation margin from their members, clearing houses are able to maintain a suitable level of risk which allows for the orderly payment and receipt of funds for all traders using that clearing house.

 ### Key Takeaways